Major in Business Administration

 ENTR 401 CONSULTING WORKSHOP (3)

 Series of modules that addresses various aspects of the consulting experience and involves actual consulting interventions.
-Prerequisites: ENTR 355 and major/senior standing.
+Prerequisites: ENTR 355; major in ACCT, BUAD, EBUS, or ECON; minor in ENTR; junior/senior standing.

 ENTR 402 FAMILY BUSINESS MANAGEMENT (3)

 Distinctive strategies, structures, and skills required to lead closely-held and family firms through change and growth.
 The agency relationship between ownership and management has specific dynamics and strategic challenges when facing change and growth.
-Prerequisites: ENTR 355; major or minor standing; senior standing.
+Prerequisites: ENTR 355; major in ACCT, BUAD, EBUS, or ECON, or minor in ENTR; junior/senior standing.

 ENTR 403 INTERNATIONAL ENTREPRENEURSHIP (3)